ahdinosaur/blog.mikey.nz/source/_posts/parenting.md

 In comparison, we could imagine the alternative as "parent-led weaning": the parent spoon-feeds the baby with pre-mushed food.
 Much easier, much less messy.
 I think is also useful in cases as a supplement to the above practice.

-With this framing, we could think of Montessori as baby-led, sleep-training as parent-led sleeping, and so on.
+With this framing, we could think of Montessori education as baby-led education, sleep-training as parent-led sleeping, and so on.

 My opinion is that both baby-led and parent-led methodologies are useful, in different situations, and sometimes overlapping.
 If we want to inspire learning, it makes sense to allow the learner to be an active participant in the practice.
 At the same time, we shouldn't expect this new human to know what is best for themselves, we shouldn't trust their reactions as being based on a higher order truth, that's where parents are best to lead and adapt based on feedback.